-55. For clarification purposes, the related concepts of general market risk, specific market risk, idiosyncratic risk and event risk are further explained in the glossary (section 6).
+53. For clarification purposes, the related concepts of general market risk, specific market risk, idiosyncratic risk and event risk are further explained in the glossary (section 6).

-- 31. Do you agree with the requirement regarding the risks which should be taken into account in the VaR model? - 3.6.3 Completeness and accuracy of the risk assessment
+3.6.3 Completeness and accuracy of the risk assessment

 - 1. The choice of the appropriate model remains the responsibility of the UCITS.
 When selecting the VaR model, the UCITS should ensure that the model is appropriate with regard to the investment strategy being pursued and the types and complexity of the financial instruments used. - 2.
 The VaR model should provide for completeness and it should assess the risks with a high level of accuracy.
 In particular: - All the positions of the UCITS portfolio should be included in the VaR calculation. - The model should adequately capture all the material market risks associated with portfolio positions and, in particular, the specific risks associated with financial derivative instruments.
 For that purpose, all the risk factors which have more than a negligible influence on the fluctuation of the portfolio's value should be covered by the VaR model. - The quantitative models used within the VaR framework (pricing tools, estimation of volatilities and correlations, etc) should provide for a high level of accuracy. - All data used within the VaR framework should provide for consistency, timeliness and reliability.